Handling Tariffs & Duty on Imported Yachts

 - Any regulatory or timing changes

-This ensures we apply the best available strategy as the yacht actually
+This ensures we apply the best available strategy as the yacht actually crosses the ocean.

-Option 1 — Foreign Flag Registration + U.S. Cruising License
+Option 1 — Foreign Flag registration + U.S. Cruising License

-The yacht is registered under a foreign flag (such as BVI, Cayman, or Marshall
+The yacht is registered under a foreign flag (such as BVI, Cayman, or Marshall Islands) and can legally cruise U.S. waters under a U.S. Customs cruising license without being formally imported.

 - Legally avoids or defers U.S. import duty